Stevenic/agentm-js/README.md

 - **sortList** - This agent is able to sort a list using some criteria requiring intelligence.
 For example, you can give it a list of events and ask the agent return them in chronological order.
 It implements merge sort so it has a very stable sort complexity of O(n log n) but that is still probably prohibitively expensive for most use cases.
 In most cases you're probably better off using mapList to map a lists items to a shape that can be sorted using traditional deterministic algorithms.
 - **classifyList** - This agent can classify items in a list using a provided list of categories.
 Useful for everything for sentiment classification to categorizing documents.
 Another work horse agent.
 - **binaryClassifyList** - This agent provides a binary true/false classification of items in a list.
 The results should be similar to filterList but without removing any items from the list.
 - **summarizeList** - This agent can generate text summaries for a list of items.
+Similar functionality as mapList but designed to return an input as a text summary.
+- **projectList** - The agent lets you create projections for a list of items using a template.
+Similar to summarizeList but the template gives much better control over the formatting of the models response.

 Have an idea for a new micro agent or feedback, start a new [discussion](https://github.com/Stevenic/agentm-js/discussions).